-Not many brands are using this tactic, but I've always found it to be a really cool, unique user experience.
-Not to mention, it's also a clever way to get users to go to your business' account page.
+Not many brands use this tactic, but it’s a really cool, unique user experience.
+It's also a clever way to get users to visit your business' account page.

-While you technically can tag friends in posts on Facebook and Twitter, it happens most regularly on Instagram.
-There's a culture around tagging your friends if you see a post that resonates with you or reminds you of that person.
+While you can tag friends on Facebook and Twitter posts, it happens most regularly on Instagram.
+There's a culture around tagging your friends if you see a post that resonates with you or reminds you of someone.
 This helps you both increase engagement and broaden your reach.

-For example, in the post below from Rent the Runway, they ask followers to "Tag your BFF!"
+For example, the post below from Rent the Runway asks followers to "Tag your future RTR BFF!"

-In our post below from HubSpot, we asked followers to tag their office coffee buddy.
+Our post below from HubSpot asked followers to tag their office coffee buddy.

 In this cute video from Headspace, they asked followers to tag someone they love to help celebrate Valentine's Day.

-Similar to asking your followers to tag a friend, you can also simply ask them to "double-tap," which is how your followers can Like your photo or video.
-The common language for an ask like this is: "Double-tap if..."
+Similar to asking your followers to tag a friend, you can ask them to "double-tap," which is how your followers can like your photo or video.
+The standard language for a request like this is: "Double-tap if..."

-In the example below from Rent the Runway, they ask followers to double-tap if they want to wear the dress from the photo to their next wedding, which is a fun way to engage their fans.
+In the example below from The Parentologist, she asks followers to double-tap if they’re looking for a last-minute gift for a parent, which is a fun way to engage her fans.

 Reposting your employees is an awesome way to showcase what happens behind the scenes at your company, while really helping your followers "bond" with the people who work there.

-ASOS has a really cool approach: They repost Instagram content from their individual stylists, who function as brand lifestyle ambassadors with accounts specifically associated with ASOS, like @asos_megan and @asos_isabella.
-While the main ASOS account posts mostly their own content, they often repost from their stylists, like in the image below.
+While the main New Look account posts mostly their own content, they often repost from their employees, like in the image below.

-Cross promotion of other social media accounts on Instagram is a great way to let your Instagram followers know where else on social media they can find you.
-That way, you can get your Instagram followers to become your followers on Facebook, Twitter, Snapchat, and so on.
+Cross-promotion of other social media accounts on Instagram is a great way to let your Instagram followers know where else on social media they can find you.
+That way, you can get your Instagram followers to become your followers on Facebook, Twitter, and so on.

 Finally, let your followers know you're hiring every once in a while by posting a simple call-to-action on your Instagram page, including a trackable link to your jobs page in your bio.

-Here's an example of a "we're hiring" post from WeWork:
+Here's an example of a "we're hiring" post from Arey’s Pond Boat Yard: